Go Back

 Method

-1. Preheat your oven, then cut the top off the garlic bulb, drizzle with a tablespoon of olive oil, wrap in foil, and roast at 400°F (200°C) for about 40 minutes until the cloves are soft and fragrant.
+2. Slice the top off the head of garlic to expose the cloves.
+Drizzle with olive oil, wrap in foil, and roast for 40–45 minutes until soft and golden.

-2. While the garlic roasts, peel and chop the potatoes into roughly 1-inch pieces, ensuring they’re evenly sized for consistent cooking.
+3. While the garlic roasts, peel and chop the potatoes into even chunks.

 Notes